alipoorseyed/AP-Project/README.md

 # AP-Project

-Hagh-Charter is a travel booking app that allows users to buy travel tickets (internatioan and domestic).
+Hagh-Charter is a travel booking app that allows users to buy travel tickets (international and domestic).

 ## Features